diochnos/research/students

 Current Master's Students Pursuing a Thesis

-- Tiffany Le (Thesis track, Aug 2025 – now): Tiffany is currently exploring different ideas for the topic of her Master's thesis.
-Tiffany was also a member of my group as an undergraduate and we currently have a paper submission on the effectiveness of co-training methods for a few-shot learning problem that we investigated.
+- Tiffany Le (Thesis track, Aug 2025 – now): Tiffany is investigating ideas for long-tailed distributions in open-world learning scenarios regarding her Master's thesis.
+Tiffany was also a member of my group as an undergraduate and has done work on the effectiveness of co-training methods for a few-shot learning problem that we investigated.

 Current Collaborating Students